tdivis/jsonrpclib/README.rst

   the SimpleJSONRPCDispatcher, to use a custom dispatcher.
   This allows to use this package by Pelix Remote Services.
-* It can use thread pools to control the number of threads spawned to handle notification requests and clients connexions.
+* It can use thread pools to control the number of threads spawned to handle notification requests and clients connections.
 * The modifications added in other forks of this project have been added:

   * From https://github.com/drdaeman/jsonrpclib: